dbos-inc/durable-swarm/README.md

 ## Why Durable Execution?

 As multi-agent workflows become more common, more long-running, and more interactive, it's important to make them be **reliable**.
-If an agent spends hours waiting for user interactive user inputs or processing complex workflows, it needs to be robust to transient failures like a server restarting.
+If an agent spends hours waiting for user inputs or processing complex workflows, it needs to be robust to transient failures like a server restarting.
-However, building reliable applications isn't easy&mdash;and you shouldn't have to deal with the complexity of using SQS or Kafka to communicate between agents to build a usable system.
+However, building reliable applications isn't easy&mdash;and you should be able to build a usable system without the complexity of using SQS or Kafka to communicate between agents.

-Durable execution helps you write reliable agents while preserving the ease of use of a framework like Swarm.
+Durable execution helps you write reliable agents while preserving the **ease of use** of a framework like Swarm.
 The idea is to automatically store the execution state of your Swarm workflow in a Postgres database.
-That way, if your program is interrupted, it can automatically resume each in-progress agentic workflow from the last completed step.
+That way, if your program is interrupted, it can automatically resume your agentic workflows from the last completed step.

 ## Installation